Equality, Diversity and Inclusion reporting

 The Equality Act 2010 (the Act) replaces previous anti-discrimination laws with a single Act.
 The Act’s aim is to simplify the law, remove inconsistencies and make it easier for people to understand and comply with.
 It aims to strengthen the law to help tackle discrimination and inequality.
 The majority of the Act came into force on 1 October 2010 and the Public Sector Equality Duty came into force on 5 April 2011.
 The Equality Duty ensures that all Public Bodies play their part in making society fairer by tackling discrimination and providing equal opportunities for all.

 The Equality Duty makes sure that public bodies consider the needs of all individuals in their day-to-day work.
 This includes in shaping policy, delivering services and in relation to their own employees.
 As a public body, the Trust is governed by the Equality Act 2010.
-The Act contains nine protected characteristics, which cannot be used as a reason to treat someone unfairly:
+The Act contains nine protected characteristics, which cannot be used as a reason to treat someone unfairly.
+They are:

-- marriage or civil partnership (including same-gender marriage)
+- marriage or civil partnership (including same-sex marriage)

 - pregnancy and maternity/paternity